- Full support for Vivado, including tool integration, example projects and tutorials

 Automatically negotiated on board bring-up

 The Eclypse Z7 is a powerful prototyping platform, featuring Xilinx's Zynq-7000 APSoC.
 A SYZYGY™ 1) compatible carrier board, it features two SYZYGY™ interface connectors, enabling high speed modular systems.

-Eclypse is designed to enable high speed analog data capture and analysis right out of the box.
-It is a platform for research and rapid prototyping of test and measurement applications, potentially including software defined radio, ultrasound, other medical devices, and much more.
+Eclypse is designed to enable high speed analog data capture and analysis.
+It is a platform for research and rapid prototyping of test and measurement applications, potentially including software-defined radio, ultrasound, other medical devices, and much more.
 As a host board for Zmods, applications for the Eclypse can vary significantly between system configurations.

 - The Digilent Eclypse Utility is a command line tool available within Digilent-provided Linux system images that allows the user to communicate with the Eclypse PMCU.